jennybc/README-as-visual-index/README.md

 Certain good habits will pay off:

-  * always create a PNG for each figure, even if just to supplement to some other format that is less web-friendly
+  * always create a PNG version, even if just to supplement a format that is less web-friendly
   * have directories just for figures; don't mix up inputs, outputs, scripts, etc.
   * be systematic with figure file names; don't create regular expression puzzles for yourself

-This `README`-generating snippet would be natural to include right after any code that mass produces figures.
+This `README`-generating snippet would be natural to include right after any code that produces figures in bulk (but not too many!).

 A simple, base R example using the `iris` data: